khiemmin2002/Web-Programming-ASM3/README.md

 + For admin users: To access the admin features, you just need to add a (/admin) appendix after the localhost address (for example: localhost:8000/admin).
 If you are logged in already, this should take you straight to the dashboard.
 Otherwise, it will redirect you to the admin-login.php page, where you have to log in using the username and password created with the install.php file.

++ Should there be any confusion, please send us an e-mail for clarifications.
+Thank you!

 PHP
 Khiêm: PHP00, PHP01
 Khánh: PHP02, PHP03